 Buyers should give consideration to vendors that have a distribution scope that can meet their needs.

 Buyers should consider the pricing options offered by the vendor.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should specify the deadline for proposal submissions.

 Buyers should state when the final selection will be made and when award information will be available.

 Buyers should specify their preferred start date and contract length, including options for renewal.

 How risky is the Crisis Management Services supply chain?

 The supply chain risk for crisis management services is low.
-Purchased inputs do not comprise a significant proportion of the average supplier’s revenue.
-Because suppliers of crisis management services require office space, office supplies, furniture, computers and software to provide their services, the risk of supply disruptions from upstream suppliers...
+Purchased inputs do not comprise a significant proportion of the average supplier's revenue.
+Because suppliers of crisis management services require office space, office supplies, furniture and software to provide their services, the risk of supply disruptions from upstream suppliers is...
 Subscribe to learn more.